 The Atmospheric Neutral Density Experiment (ANDE) Risk Reduction Mission consists of two spherical spacecraft fitted with retro-reflectors for satellite laser ranging (SLR).
-Two ANDE missions, each with two satellites, will be launched from the Space Shuttle in 2006 and 2008 respectively.
+Two ANDE missions, each with two satellites, were launched from the Space Shuttle in 2006 and 2008 respectively.

-This experiment consists of two micro satellites, the Mock ANDE Active (MAA) spacecraft and the Fence Calibration (FCal) spacecraft, that are launched from the Space Shuttle cargo bay.
+This experiment consisted of two micro satellites, the Mock ANDE Active (MAA) spacecraft and the Fence Calibration (FCal) spacecraft, that were launched from the Space Shuttle cargo bay.

-The main mission objective of the first mission (ANDE RRM) is to test the deployment mechanism from the shuttle for the ANDE flight in 2008 and to begin preliminary scientific measurements.
+The main mission objective of the first mission (ANDE RRM) was to test the deployment mechanism from the shuttle for the ANDE flight in 2008 and to begin preliminary scientific measurements.
 Scientific objectives of the ANDE missions include monitoring total neutral density along the orbit for improved orbit determination of space objects, monitoring the spin rate and orientation of the spacecraft to better understand in-orbit dynamics, and to provide a test object for polarimetry studies.
-The mission will provide objects in low Earth orbit with well-determined ballistic coefficients and radar cross-sections for comprehensive atmospheric modeling.
-Each mission will include a passive and an active spherical spacecraft in a lead-trail orbit configuration.
+The mission provided objects in low Earth orbit with well-determined ballistic coefficients and radar cross-sections for comprehensive atmospheric modeling.
+Each mission included a passive and an active spherical spacecraft in a lead-trail orbit configuration.
 The passive sphere will be tracked with the Space Surveillance Network (SSN) and SLR to study atmospheric drag and in-track total density.
-The active sphere will have on-board instrumentation to measure atmospheric density and composition.
-The active sphere will monitor its position relative to the passive sphere to study drag models.
-The active satellites will communicate on-board data through a system of modulated retro-reflectors (MRR).
+The active sphere had on-board instrumentation to measure atmospheric density and composition.
+The active sphere monitored its position relative to the passive sphere to study drag models.
+The active satellite communicated on-board data through a system of modulated retro-reflectors (MRR).

 The MAA sphere is painted with a pattern of four 90¼ longitudinal segments, alternating bare black anodized aluminum and gloss white paint.
 The purpose of this paint scheme is two-fold; to provide an easy visual pattern for observing the initial spin rate and orientation, and to provide means to determine spin rate and orientation from the polarization return to be observed from the Air Force Maui Optical and Supercomputing (AMOS) facility.